Francis J. Herron

-Francis Jay Herron (February 17, 1837 - January 8, 1902) was an American soldier who was a Union general during the American Civil War.
+Francis Jay Herron (February 17, 1837 - January 8, 1902) was an American military officer who served as a Union general during the American Civil War.
+He was a public official in Louisiana after the war.

-Biography
+Early life

 Francis J. Herron attended the Western University of Pennsylvania, but left at the age of sixteen without completing his degree to become a bank clerk.
 In 1855, he joined his three brothers in Dubuque, Iowa, where they established a bank.

+Military career

 In 1859, he organized and was elected captain of a militia company known as the "Governor's Greys," which Herron offered to President-elect Abraham Lincoln in January 1861, two months prior to Lincoln's inauguration.

 In April 1861, Herron was appointed captain of Company I, 1st Iowa Volunteer Regiment.
 He served with Nathaniel Lyon's forces in Missouri, participating in the battles of Boonville and Wilson's Creek.
 In August, Herron was promoted to lieutenant colonel of the 9th Iowa Volunteer Regiment and fought in the Battle of Pea Ridge, where he was wounded and taken prisoner, but exchanged shortly afterward.
 He received a promotion to brigadier general of volunteers for his actions in this battle, and later received the Medal of Honor.
 He commanded both the 2nd and 3rd Divisions of the Army of the Frontier and made a forced march of 114 mi in three days to join James G. Blunt's division in western Arkansas.
 Herron's and Blunt's combined command engaged Thomas C. Hindman in the Battle of Prairie Grove and forced the Confederates to abandon western Arkansas.
 For his actions at Prairie Grove, Herron was appointed major general of volunteers, becoming the youngest major general on either side at the time of his promotion.

 His two divisions were consolidated to form "Herron's Division" which was attached to the XVII Corps.
 During the siege of Vicksburg, Herron's division was placed on the extreme left flank of the Union lines.
 Upon the surrender of the city, Ulysses S. Grant chose Herron, along with generals James B. McPherson and John A. Logan, to lead the procession into the city and accept the formal surrender of arms on July 4, 1863.
 He next led the Yazoo City expedition, capturing the city, a Confederate fleet and supplies.
 Herron was appointed to command of the XIII Corps and occupied the Texas coast with headquarters at Brownsville.
 During this time, he provided aid to Mexican President Benito Juárez and prevented French troops of Emperor Maximilian from establishing themselves along the Rio Grande.
 As the Civil War came to an end, Herron commanded the District of Northern Louisiana.

+Post-war career

+After the Civil War, he stayed in Baton Rouge.
+He was a tax collector for a district in New Orleans and served as a United States Marshal from 1867 until 1869.
+He was the Secretary of State of Louisiana before moving to New York City in 1877, where he practiced law and served as a banker.